A very aromatic and flavoursome tea, blended from Chinese Keemun, Oolong and Indian Darjeeling.

 A wonderful complex cup of flavours, but with a more delicate element, ideal for an afternoon tea.

-Ingredients: Chinese Keemun black tea, Chinese Oolong Ti Guan Yin and Indian second flush Darjeeling.
+Ingredients: Chinese Keemun black tea, Chinese Oolong and Indian first flush Darjeeling.

 Naturally contains caffeine.